joscha/play-authenticate/README.md

 #### Version information
 **Play Authenticate currently needs Play!
 Framework 2.0.2 or later**

+Works fine with 2.0 to 2.0.3 and there is a 2.1 branch which should work with a current 2.1 snapshot (as of 2012-09-17)

 ## Live demo
-You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") and there are some screens on our [website](http://joscha.github.com/play-authenticate/).
+You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") (might not always be the latest version) and there are some screens on our [website](http://joscha.github.com/play-authenticate/).

 ## Features